Parthip03/Photo-Centric-App/pinster/README.md

-# Instagram clone in Django
+# Pinster in Django

-Basic Instagram clone website built in django web framework using Python.
+Pinster website built in django web framework using Python.

 ## Getting Started